raywenderlich/sc_perfect/For-Instructor/part6-crud-database-operations-with-storm.markdown

 ## Conclusion

-CRUD - is this screencast over already?!

 At this point, you should understand how to to create, read, update, and delete data in a database using Perfect.

-At this point, you may be wondering if there's a better way to organize our code here - there's a lot of repeated code in main.swift, and it's getting quite cluttered.
+At this point, you may be wondering if there's a better way to organize our code here - there's a lot of crud in main.swift - pun intended - and it's getting quite cluttered.
 Good news - that's the subject of my next screencast!

 Thanks for watching, and I'm out. :]